-It almost became a game for Kalisi, which I think she may have secretly enjoyed in order to toy with me.
-I saw her find the tiniest flaw in my bed guard and would tear right through it, either just forcing her entire body through until she was back under the bed or just simply maneuvering her body through a tiny crack.
+It almost became a game for Kalisi, which I think she may have secretly enjoyed playing with me.
+I saw her find the tiniest flaw in my bed guard and would tear right through it, either just forcing her entire body through until she was back under the bed or simply maneuvering her body through a tiny crack.
 I once even caught her diving into the thinnest space where the bed and the corner of the wall met.

 Luckily that was the worst of Kalisi’s behavior.
-I was actually amazed how quickly she assimilated into my apartment after that night.
-Perhaps with the right amount of patience and a little understanding towards her behavior, Kalisi realized that I was not going to be a threat towards her and started accepting me as well as her new home.
+I was actually amazed at how quickly she assimilated into my apartment after that night.
+Perhaps with the right amount of patience and a little understanding of her behavior, Kalisi realized that I was not going to be a threat to her and started accepting me as well as her new home.